 - Availability online.
 You can look for the insurer’s online presence through a website, online contact forms, email or social media.
-Beware of any company you can’t find listed online or that has unusual contact information, such as an unfamiliar or non-business email account.
+Beware of any company you can’t find listed online or that has unusual contact information, such as an unfamiliar or nonbusiness email account.

-- Licensed provider.
+- Licensed company.
 Check that the insurance company or agent is licensed by finding your state’s insurance regulator via the National Association of Insurance Commissioners website.
 Then, look for an online directory or call the regulator about the insurer you’re dealing with.

 - Proof of insurance.
 Before applying, understand how the insurer sends out proof of your policy.
 If by mail, you should receive it within 30 to 45 days after starting the policy.
 You may also receive a copy via email, online account or mobile app.

-Compare top car insurance companies
+Compare legit car insurance companies

 Insurance scams can happen to anyone at any time, and you may not be able to avoid the situation.
-However, you keep your eye out for warning signs, such as unusual policy requirements or a stranger asking for sensitive information.
+However, you can keep your eye out for warning signs, such as unusual policy requirements or a stranger asking for sensitive information.

 Common questions about car insurance scams